Become a peer mentor

 In addition Peer Mentors must:

-At the completion of the program you will receive a certificate of participation and credit on your Deakin card in recognition of your support of the program (in trimester 1 the value was $100).
+At the completion of the program you will receive a certificate of participation and credit on your Deakin card in recognition of your support of the program (in the past the value was $100).
 Please note that students must have successfully completed their role as Mentor to be eligible for the formal recognition mentioned above.

 We provide training for peer mentors prior to trimester commencement.
 Training comprises of one full day in the inter-trimester break.
 At the completion of this you will have developed and enhanced the following skills: communication, leadership, team building and problem solving.
 In addition, you will have the opportunity to participate in interactive learning experiences with key university staff and network with your fellow mentors.